optisizer/CleaningDataAssignment/CodeBook.md

 List of variable names

   * Derived from the features.txt file
+  * Original names are restructured to new names in Step 3, above
-  * Applied to the combinedset and collectedaverages data frames
+  * Applied to the totaldata and collectedaverages data frames
   * The actual data have previously been derived from the X_train.txt and X_test.txt files
   * Reading the list below, the original names to the left, the new names to the right, separated by ==
   * Because of their length, the new names are based on the CamelCasing principle for readability.
 This is not in line